 We’re a team of 20 with our office located in the heart of St. Louis’ Central West End and most of our team local.
 The two founders – Joe Sullivan and Jon Franko – have built an in-house team of marketing strategists, copywriters, designers, developers, account coordinators and project managers around them.
 Collectively, this group possesses specialties in brand positioning, content marketing, SEO (search engine optimization), lead generation, website development and optimization, email, account-based marketing and sales enablement.
 Learn more about our team.

 How can your marketing people who know nothing about my business possibly create content that will resonate with our audience?

 When it comes to producing content, our job is simple – to extract the knowledge of your company’s subject matter experts and translate it into well-organized, professionally-written content that will resonate with your audience.
 We’ll be the first to acknowledge that we’re not the experts on the content.
 You are.
 Our expertise lies in asking the right questions that pull the right insights out of your team’s brains, and supplementing those insights with research.
 Because our writers come from journalism backgrounds, they’re well-versed in learning about unfamiliar, complex topics and producing engaging content around them.

 How much of our team’s time will be required for our engagement to be successful?

 Although our clients hire us to fill a gap in their experience and skill sets, we can’t succeed without you.
 You possess the experience, not us.
 So in the early stages of our work together, we’ll need you to do some heavy lifting with us.
-We’ll apply our methodology to lead your Executive and Sales teams through a strategy development process as we develop an understanding of your ideal customer, your competitive space and the place you occupy in that marketplace.
-Should you choose to hire us to implement the action plan we create, we’ll need:
+We’ll apply our methodology to lead your executive, sales and marketing teams through a strategy development process as we develop an understanding of your ideal customer, your competitive space and the place you occupy in that marketplace.
+Throughout a typical engagement, we’ll require the attention of your team as follows: